Constrained bilinear optimal control of reactive evolution equations: Computational results

 Subsequently, we compute optimal control using discretized KKT conditions \eqref{eq:derivative-discretized}--\eqref{eq:integral-constraint-discretized}.
 All numerical computations were performed in MATLAB.
 For the computation of integral representations \eqref{eq:integral-representation-final-neutron} and \eqref{eq:integral-representation-final-solute}, the MATLAB function \texttt{integral} \citep{shampine2008vectorized} is used for the line integral along $\partial\mathcal{D}^+$, where $\partial\mathcal{D}^+$ is the union of the two line segments

 with $\theta=\pi/8$.
-The KKT conditions \eqref{eq:derivative-discretized}--\eqref{eq:integral-constraint-discretized} are solved with the MATLAB function \texttt{fsolve} that uses a trust-region algorithm \citep{coleman1996interior}.
-The convergence tolerance is set to $10^{-6}$, and the solver converges in less than 20 iterations for all numerical experiments. \zlcomment{ The convergence is achieved because the KKT conditions \eqref{eq:derivative-discretized}--\eqref{eq:integral-constraint-discretized} consist of a system of finite-dimensional smooth nonlinear equations, for which the trust-region algorithm used in \texttt{fsolve} is proven to converge at a local quadratic rate \citep{coleman1996interior}}.
-All computations were performed on a laptop with an Apple M2 chip and 8 GB RAM.
+The optimality conditions \eqref{eq:derivative-discretized}--\eqref{eq:integral-constraint-discretized} are solved with the MATLAB function \texttt{fsolve} using the option of Levenberg-Marquardt method.
+The convergence tolerance is set to $10^{-6}$, and the solver converges in less than 30 iterations for all numerical experiments.
+All computations were performed on a laptop with an Apple M2 chip and 8 GB RAM. \zlcomment{Example runs for the two applications specified in Sections~\ref{sec:nuclear-reactor} and \ref{sec:ADE} are reported in Figure~\ref{fig:convergence} to illustrate Q-quadratic convergence.
+To test whether the converged solution to first-order optimality conditions \eqref{eq:derivative-discretized}--\eqref{eq:integral-constraint-discretized} is a local minimum, for each case we used ten randomized initial points in \texttt{fsolve} and found that they all converge to the same solution. }